czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 these losses are made up by raising the prices of their other housing even higher.

-"Planning": government's suppression of other people's plans by superimposing on them a collective plan, created by third parties,

 What held in check the ability of government officials to micro-manage housing markets were property rights.